 When you arrive at your destination

 Dive right in!

 You can set the right tone for your trip if you work out right away if it’s possible.
 If it’s not, make sure you schedule a time to workout.
 I don’t want to miss a thing when I’m away, so I work out in the morning.

 Here are some ways you can keep active while you’re away that don’t require a gym or pool.

 - Walk around the place you’re staying in as much as possible.
 If it’s a house or hotel, walk around the hallways or the grounds outside.

 - Take the stairs or get off the elevator a few floors early and take the stairs the rest of the way.

 - Walk around your destination city as much as possible rather than taking transportation.

 - Go for runs or rent a bike and cycle around the area.

-- Use the local parks and trails for hikes and runs.
+- Use the local parks and trails for hikes, runs or working out.